-- A. Parties must file and serve a notice of related case, as defined by the California Rules of Court, either at the time of filing a new case or immediately upon learning of the existence of a related case.
-The court encourages the use of the Notice of Related Case (JC Form #CM-015). - B. If a Notice of Related Case is filed pursuant to this rule and all the cases listed in the notice were filed in the San Diego Superior Court family division, the party filing the Notice of Related Case must, within 15 days of the filing of the Notice of Related Case, schedule an ex parte hearing with the judge who is assigned to the case with the earliest filed broadest jurisdiction in order to determine whether the cases should be ordered related and reassigned.
-The obligation set forth in this rule is excused if there is a pending motion to consolidate the cases.
+A. Parties must file and serve a notice of related case, as defined by the California when cases involve the same parties or the parties' minor children; are based on issues governed by the Family Code or by the guardianship provisions of the Probate Code; or are likely for other reasons to require substantial duplication of judicial resources if heard by different judges (Cal.
+Rules of Court, rule 5.440), either at the time of filing a new case or immediately upon learning of the existence of a related case.
+The court encourages requires the use of the Notice of Related Case (JC Form #CM 015SDSC Form #XXX).

+B. If a Noticethe notice of Related Case is filed pursuant to this rulerelated case lists probate and all the/or civil cases listed in the notice were filed in the San Diego Superior Courtin addition to family divisioncases, the party filing the Noticenotice of Related Case case must, within 15 days of the filing of the Noticenotice of Related Case case, schedule an ex parte hearing within the judge who is assigned to the case with the earliest filed broadest jurisdiction in order to determine whether the cases should be ordered related and reassigned.
+The obligation set forth in this rule is excused if there is a pending motion to consolidate the cases supervising civil department.

-(Adopted 1/1/2013; Rev. 1/1/2015; Rev. 1/1/2017; Rev. 1/1/2020; Rev. 1/1/2022; Rev. 1/1/2025)
+(Adopted 1/1/2013; Rev. 1/1/2015; Rev. 1/1/2017; Rev. 1/1/2020; Rev. 1/1/2022; Rev. 1/1/2025; Rev. 1/1/2026)